 Easily set this tent up in no time with pre-installed, continuous poles.
-Outer material is durable .
+Outer material is durable.
 Inverted protected seams keep you dry.
 Large windows provide adequate ventilation.
-The 7' by 7' foot area is spacious enough for 3 people.
-Wall storage pockets help keep your gadgets off the floor.
+The 7' by 7' area is spacious enough for 3 people.
+Includes wall storage pockets.

 The floor could be thicker for better insulation.

 Has the brand's easy-to-use hub system that makes it simple to set up in seconds, even for 1 person.
 Taking it down is just as easy.
 Material is lightweight yet durable and resists moisture.